Step 1

 If you DO have a Brother ScanNCut, print out the black and white version and scan it into your machine and select ‘Scan to Cut Data’.
 The machine will run the template under the scanner and once it is finished, an image will appear on the screen.
 Using the touchscreen on the ScanNCut, adjust the crop around the image to remove unwanted areas and press ‘OK’.
 Then select the picture of the ScanNCut to save the template to your machine’s memory.
 Now you have a paper rose you can cut any time!

-If you would prefer the SVG file, click the link below!
+If you are using a ScanNCut machine, here is the Paper rose free SVG file!
 You can save it onto USB which you can plug into your ScanNCut machine, or you can import it into Canvas Workspace and send via wireless to your machine if you prefer.

 Alternatively, if you don’t have any of the right colour paper or card, or don’t want to dip into your stash, simply print out the colour version of the paper rose template and stick this down onto your Low Tack or Standard Tack Adhesive Mat instead.
 Scan using the ScanNCut and select ‘Direct Cut’ on your ScanNCut machine to cut out the template.
 Now skip ahead to step 3.